 In the past week I have learned so much about MS. I now have an immense amount of sympathy for those dealing with such an awful disease.
 I feel like I have a responsibility now to advocate for them, because I can relate to and understand both the physical and emotional distress that accompanies this disease.
 During this episode my mom and I did a lot of research on a newly identified condition that many people with MS and other neurological disorders have, called chronic cerebrospinal venous insufficiency (CCSVI), which is stenosis of the jugular and azygos veins that carry blood to and from the brain.
 In people with CCSVI blood does not drain out of the brain properly and toxins build up in the brain.
 These toxins are believed to be iron or other heavy metal deposits.
 There is a new procedure to widen the veins, but it is met with resistance from the FDA and medical community.
 I'm sure it has nothing to do with the fact that MS medications are big bucks for the medical community and drug companies.
 If you know someone who has MS chances are their neurologist has not told them about CCSVI.
 So please tell whoever you know about it.
 The more people learn about it, the more pressure the medical community will feel.
 Not everyone with MS has CCSVI, and therefore not all MS victims are candidates for the procedure, but almost all patients who do in fact have CCSVI see drastic improvement after the procedure.
 I also want to reiterate that this procedure is not only for people with MS, but also for those with similar neurological symptoms, and even for some people with cardiovascular issues, such as postural tachycardia.
 There is even some literature suggesting that it may one day be a treatment method for Alzheimer's and Parkinson's.
 Here are some videos of people with MS before and after the "liberation procedure."

 For the past couple of weeks we've been learning about the letter Ss, the sun, and that Jesus is the light of the world.
 I made a couple of neat snacks for the kids this week, like this sunflower.
-I gave my kids some dip for the celery and spinach leaves as I usually do, but to my surprise (actually I wasn't too surprised) they ate them plain.
+I gave them some dip for the celery and spinach leaves as I usually do, but to my surprise (actually I wasn't too surprised) they ate them plain.

 And this is our sun, made with strawberries and half of a tangerine.